How to Get a Free Domain Name7 Different Ways to Get a Domain Name for Your Blog in 2024

 www.ryrob.wordpress.com

-It gives your URL an overall less professional appearance as well as making it more difficult for people to remember your site address in the future.
+It gives your URL a less professional appearance and makes it more difficult for people to remember your site address in the future.

 (Poor Option) Domain Registrar Ad Programs

 Another way to get a free domain name is through advertising programs.
-There are two main ways to get a free domain name this way.
+There are two main ways to do this.

 The first is to pay for a domain name by displaying ads for a domain name registrar.
-In exchange for a free domain name, you agree to run ads on your page.
+You agree to run ads on your page in exchange for a free domain name.

 Another is to display referral ads on your page.
-You can earn your free domain name by referring other people to their site.
+You can earn your free domain name by referring others to their site.

-The main reason I consider this a bad option is how little return you get on these adverts.
+The main reason I consider this a bad option is the low return on these adverts.
 Yes, you’re saving a few dollars, but ad space on your blog is precious.

-If you’re planning on using advertising, it’s far more profitable to choose an advertising network that pays more than the $12 a year you’d pay to get a domain name.
+If you’re planning on using advertising, choosing an advertising network that pays more than the $12 a year you’d pay to get a domain name is far more profitable.

 (Worst Option) Use a Free Domain Name Registrar (ccTLD Services)

-In some cases, you may be able to get a free domain name through a ccTLD (Country Code Top Level Domain) depending upon where you live.
-When people sign up for a domain name, they have to do it through a registrar.
+In some cases, you may be able to get a free domain name through a ccTLD (Country Code Top Level Domain), depending upon where you live.
+When people sign up for a domain name, they must do it through a registrar.

 A top-level domain (TLD) refers to the extension at the end of your website.
-Mine is .com, but there are many other available extensions available such as .org, .edu, or .net.
+Mine is .com, but many other extensions are available, such as .org, .edu, or .net.

 There are also country code (cc) extensions.
 You may have seen this when you visited an official government website.
 For example, this is England’s government website: